luci/recipes-py/doc/turboci.md

 Options), but also can allow safe conditional creation of Stages (e.g. read check X, then write stage Y (but only if X didn't change in the meantime)).

-Transactions are granular to the level of individual nodes (down to specific datums).
+Transactions are granular to the level of individual nodes (Checks, Stages, Edits).
 It's allowed for multiple processes to mutate different existing option data at the same time without conflicting, as long as those two processes don't also read that other data.